-It is very important that you read the instructions for completing the visa application form very carefully.
+It is very important that you read the instructions for completing the application form very carefully.
 A rejected application could mean that you cannot attend the field course.
-No consideration will be made to your performance on the programme as a result of failure to attend the field course because of a late or incorrect application.
+No consideration will be made to your performance on the programme as a result of failure to attend the field course because of this.
 Particular care should be taken when obtaining passport photos.
 Guidelines on restrictions regarding passport photos are to be found in Appendix 4.